 The Australia Day honours recognise the achievements of Australians on and off the sporting field.

-Those recognised in 2017 include first time Olympic and Paralympic gold medallists to volunteer administrators, officials and coaches.
-Below is a list of 2017 recipients who were recognised primarily for their sporting contributions.
+Below is a list of 2018 recipients who were recognised primarily for their sporting contributions.

-Companion (AC) in the General Division of the Order of Australia Recipient
+Companion (AC) in the General Division of the Order of Australia Recipients

 Officer (AO) in the General Division of the Order of Australia Recipients